languel/cloudywindow/README.md

  - Environment and build settings: `docs/ENV.md`
  - Zap CSS + per-site CSS design/UX: `docs/ZAPCSS.md`

-## macOS Unsigned Builds (Gatekeeper)
+## macOS Gatekeeper
-If you distribute an unsigned build to students, macOS may block it.
-Options:
+If macOS warns that the app is from an unidentified developer:

-- Easiest: Right-click the app, choose `Open`, then confirm.
-This whitelists once.
+- Right‑click `CloudyWindow.app` → `Open` → `Open` (quickest, one‑time per version).
-- Remove quarantine attribute (after moving the app to `/Applications`):
+- Or remove the quarantine attribute after moving the app to `Applications`:
   ```sh
   xattr -dr com.apple.quarantine "/Applications/CloudyWindow.app"
   ```
-- If Gatekeeper still intercepts, ad‑hoc sign locally:
+- Advanced: you can ad‑hoc sign locally (optional):
   ```sh
   sudo codesign --force --deep --sign - "/Applications/CloudyWindow.app"
   ```

 Notes:
-- Only run these commands for software you trust.
+- Do this only for software you trust.
 - After updates, you may need to repeat the `xattr` step.

 ## License